Width Parameters for Minimum Flow Decomposition

+Investigating width parameters is motivated by the following.
+On width-1 graphs, \mfd is trivially solvable.
+Moreover, we observe that some real-world instances from Bioinformatics~\cite{tung2020top} admit small widths.
+Further, we reveal structural features of flow decompositions, as we demonstrate in the following.

-\subparagraph{Improved hardness results.} In \Cref{sec:mfd-hardness} we further explore the parameterised complexity of \mfdn.
-It remains $\mathsf{NP}$-hard on width-stable graphs, since the $\mathsf{NP}$-hardness reduction from~\cite{vatinlen2008simple} uses series-parallel graphs, which are a subclass of width-stable graphs~\cite{caceres2024width}.
+\subparagraph{Improved hardness results.} In \Cref{sec:mfd-hardness} we show that \mfdn remains \NP-hard on small width instances.
+It is known that it remains $\mathsf{NP}$-hard on width-stable graphs, since the $\mathsf{NP}$-hardness reduction from~\cite{vatinlen2008simple} uses series-parallel graphs, which are a subclass of width-stable graphs~\cite{caceres2024width}.
 However, their width is not bounded and it remained open whether having a bounded width makes the problem easier.
 We address this by proving the following.